cgross95/r-for-hpcc/episodes/parallelizing-r-code.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::

 Let's parallelize this with a combination of the `foreach` and the `doFuture` packages.
-Add the following lines to the end of your `test_sqrt.R` script:
+Start a new R script with the following lines

 ```r
 library(foreach)